Posterior fossa tumours

 - ependymoma

-- atypical teratoid / rhabdoid tumour (AT/RT)
+- atypical teratoid/rhabdoid tumor (AT/RT)

 - teratoma (in infants)

-- 0 to 3 years of age : supratentorial > infratentorial
+- 0 to 3 years of age: supratentorial > infratentorial

-- 4 to 10 years of age : infratentorial > supratentorial
+- 4 to 10 years of age: infratentorial > supratentorial

-- 10 to early adult hood : infratentorial = supratentorial
+- 10 to early adulthood: infratentorial = supratentorial

-- adults : supratentorial > infratentorial
+- adults: supratentorial > infratentorial